I turned one year of writing code full time sometime in the 31 days of August that just recently ended.

 To facilitate testing of the tool I designed a system that would automate a big chunk of the work that was being done manually.
 Part of the job consisted of cut and paste audio clips for later categorization.
 The system was designed with ReactJs and NodeJs.
 Also, it used WaveSurfer Js to work with the audio.

 Because we hit a difficult problem that required too much time to solve and the team became too busy with projects that paid the bills, we gradually stopped working on the general project before implementing the quality system I designed.
-But, still, it was a great experience which I learn a lot from, especially about implementations of elements type audio.
+But, still, it was a great experience that I learn a lot from, especially about implementations of elements type audio.

 Content Management System